-Based on the mechanism of action and findings in animals, Bortezomib for Injection may have an effect on either male or female fertility [see Nonclinical Toxicology (13.1)].
+Based on the mechanism of action and findings in animals, bortezomib may have an effect on either male or female fertility [see Nonclinical Toxicology (13.1)].

 8.4 Pediatric Use

 Safety and effectiveness have not been established in pediatric patients.